-Our experiments focus on a reference game of exactly the kind depicted in Table 2 [25].
+Our experiments focus on a reference game of the kind depicted in Table 2 (Monroe et al., 2017).
 Reference games are a staple of research on pragmatic language use.
-They are played between a listener and a speaker.
-Both the listener and speaker observe a set of candidate referents (e.g. colors).
+In a reference game, both a listener and speaker observe a set of candidate referents (e.g. colors).
 The speaker is privately given one of the colors as a target; they must then produce a natural language utterance for the listener.
 Finally, the listener selects a color patch, and both players win if they agreed on the target.

-By fitting an L-IBM to utterances and choices in human reference games, we may infer (1) whether we can infer whether humans are engaged in pragmatic reasoning from behavior alone, (2) whether there are differences between players in their ability to reason about their interlocutors, and (3) whether these differences actually predict communicative success (i.e. whether players with greater inference budgets are better at making themselves understood).
+By fitting an L-IBM to utterances and choices in human reference games, we investigate (1) whether we can infer whether humans are engaged in pragmatic reasoning from behavior alone, (2) whether there are differences between players in their ability to reason about their interlocutors, and (3) whether these differences actually predict communicative success (i.e. whether players with greater inference budgets are better at making themselves understood).